-Reverse Transcription Master Mix (for a single 20 $\mu L$ reaction)
+Reverse Transcription Waster Wix (for a single 20 μL reaction)

 Amount Component

-1 μL Nuclease-free Water

-1 μL T7 Oligo(dT) Primer

 2 μL 10X First Strand Buffer

 4 μL dNTP Mix

 1 μL RNase Inhibitor

 1 μL ArrayScript

 - b.
 Mix well by gently vortexing.
 Centrifuge ~5 sec to collect the master mix at the bottom of the tube and place it on ice. - c.
-Transfer 10 $\mu$ L of the Reverse Transcription Master Mix to each RNA sample, mix by gently pipetting up and down 3-4 times.
-Cover the reactions with aluminum sealing foil. - To facilitate the transfer process, you can distribute the master mix into 8 wells of a PCR plate and use an 8-channel pipette to transfer the master mix. - d.
-Place the samples in the thermal cycler and start the run.
+Transfer 8 $\mu$ L of the Reverse Transcription Master Mix to each RNA sample, mix by gently pipetting up and down 3-4 times.
+Cover the reactions with aluminum sealing foil.
+To facilitate the transfer process, you can distribute the master mix

+I o facilitate the transfer process, you can distribute the master mix into 8 wells of a PCR plate and use an 8-channel pipette to transfer the master mix.
-3. Incubate 2 hr at 42°C

-Incubate the reaction for 2 hr at 42° C. If condensation is apparent after the incubation, centrifuge the plate briefly (-5 sec) to collect the samples at the bottom of the wells.
+4. Incubate 2 hr at 42°C Incubate the reaction for 2 hr at 42°C. If condensation is apparent after the incubation, centrifuge the plate briefly (~5 sec) to collect the samples at the bottom of the wells.

-Place the plate on ice and immediately proceed to the second strand cDNA synthesis (next).
+Place the plate on ice, or change the thermal cycler temperature to 4°C, and immediately proceed to the second strand cDNA synthesis.